Zy0d0x0/HS2-Reversing/index.md

 <img src="img/ram.JPG" class="inline"/>

-The memory map should look like the below screenshot when using firmware 1.3.7
+The Memory Map page should look simular to the below screenshot.

 <img src="img/memorymap.JPG" class="inline"/>

 Now that all the memory allocation sections have been created it is possible to use the built in analysis tools by navingating to, and manully triggering them: